-Alex is a mid-thirties emotional and neurotic wreck.
+Alex is an emotional, neurotic wreck.
 When his mother is suddenly hospitalized for a stroke, the caring son’s life is thrown even further off track.
-At the hospital Alex finds himself in a burlesque kind of human zoo – equally comic and dramatic, full of unexpected characters and surprising events.
-Desperately trying to cope with this new situation, he finds himself stuck between the well-intentioned advice of the doctors, his parents and his friends.
-Making himself more and more crazy, Alex makes his own set of mistakes – with the best intentions. –Locarno Film Festival
+At the hospital he finds himself in a burlesque kind of human zoo–equally comic and dramatic, full of unexpected characters and surprising events.

 It seemed to my like an artificial Death of Mr. Lazarescu.
 Having the camera switching between POVs of characters the viewer doesn't identify with, seemed at first like a bold experiment, especially since a front-shot of the main character was probably the most used throughout the film.
 But the trick worked, and the film is a very engaging psycho-drama.